Audrey L. Zakriski

 Professor Zakriski also regularly teaches Abnormal Psychology, as well as Introductory Psychology, Advanced Clinical Psychology, Peer Relations and Development, and Advanced Abnormal Psychology.

-Reflecting her commitment to community-based service learning and action research, Professor Zakriski served as Director of the Holleran Center for Community Action and Public Policy, an interdisciplinary center focused on the development of active citizenship and leadership, from 2005-2008.
+Reflecting her commitment to community-based service learning and action research, Zakriski served as Director of the Holleran Center for Community Action and Public Policy, an interdisciplinary center focused on the development of active citizenship and leadership, from 2005-2008, and will serve again in 2017-2018.
 She served as a steering committee member for this center and faculty adviser to certificate students in the Program for Community Action since 1998.

 Visit the psychology department website.